calvin-okumu/carlhub-erp/docs/leave-management.md

 #### Reject at Current Level
 **POST** `/api/leave/requests/{slug}/reject_level/`

 Reject a leave request at the current workflow level (managers only).
+The logged-in user is automatically recorded as the approver.

 **Request:**
 ```json